Andrew Stone (computer programmer): NeXT

-Besides Stone's notoriety in the NeXT World as the first independent software developer to ship shrinkwrap product for the NeXT Computer, were the legendary raves he and John Perry Barlow threw over 3 years, the first being held at the Exploratorium in October 1992.
-These parties are still being discussed today because of the mixing of LSD and the NSA together in the same space.
+Stone was known for the rave parties he organized with John Perry Barlow over a three-year period.
+The first party was held at the Exploratorium in October 1992.
+The party brought together LSD and NSA.

 Stone's participation with the first government sanctioned Dimethyltryptamine research with Dr. Rick Strassman in Albuquerque in the early 1990s led to a collaboration in the underwriting of DMT: The Spirit Molecule: A Doctor's Revolutionary Research into the Biology of Near-Death and Mystical Experiences, documenting the research.
 Andrew Stone was a featured DMT volunteer in the documentary film DMT - The Spirit Molecule.
 Andrew Stone serves on the board of the Cottonwood Research Foundation with Dr. Strassman, which provides scientific research into the nature of consciousness.

 Between that time and Apple's purchase of the NeXT Corporation in December 1996, Stone Design developed a number of other products for the NeXT, including 3DReality, a 3D modeling and rendering package and CheckSum, a personal finance application.